Co-founder and CIO

 It’s like putting in players with different skills against a team that can’t compete with those skills.
 The change doesn’t happen often, though.
 We change portfolio asset allocations for all portfolios (if you elect to allow us to do so, which we strongly recommend) when there are major economic shift indicators.
 You don’t have to worry about what those indicators are to understand that we will make sure you always have the most ideal asset allocation to withstand and perform in any given economic environment.

 We call the process of rebuilding a new portfolio ‘re-optimisation.’
 This is the bread and butter of what we do, and is what makes our investment strategy so much more advanced than other managers’.
-Traditionally, only high net-worth individuals and institutions had access to level of investing.
+Traditionally, only high net-worth individuals and institutions had access to this level of investing.

-Now, we’re bringing it to you, because we believe that everyone should access to efficient, intelligent investing.
+Now, we’re bringing it to you, because we believe that everyone should have access to efficient, intelligent investing.
 We call it ERAA® (Economic Regime-based Asset Allocation), and it’s really cool.

 To learn more, check out our investment strategy explanation here: https://www.stashaway.sg/r/stashaways-asset-allocation-framework.